RUTHRAN-SEC/Enterprise-Network-Architecture-2026/README.md

 ## Project Overview

-This project simulates a complete modern enterprise network as it would be deployed in a real-world corporate environment.
+This project simulates a complete modern enterprise network as it would be deployed in a real world corporate environment.
 Every component was designed, configured, and validated individually using Cisco Packet Tracer.

-The goal was to build an enterprise network that reflects the security principles used in banking, healthcare, government, and technology sectors — combining network engineering with cybersecurity best practices into a single cohesive lab.
+The goal was to build an enterprise network that reflects the security principles used in banking, healthcare, government, and technology sectors - combining network engineering with cybersecurity best practices into a single cohesive lab.

 This was a solo project.
 Every design decision, configuration, and security control was planned and implemented independently, including: